tusdotnet/tusdotnet/README.md

 ## Installation

 Clone this repository and compile using Visual Studio 2015.
-Include "tusdotnet.dll" in your project (or just include the source code).
+Include `tusdotnet.dll` in your project (or just include the source code).

 ## How to use?

-Setup Owin as you would normally do and run UseTus on the IAppBuilder.
+Setup Owin as you would normally do.
+Add a using statement for `tusdotnet` and run UseTus on the IAppBuilder.

 ```csharp
 app.UseTus(new DefaultTusConfiguration